GlennDeprey/PalianPals/docs/event-info/homesyncing.md

 2. Search for the **host’s username** and send a friend request.
 3. Wait until the host accepts your friend request.

-> 💡 Tip: You must be friends with the host to join their home plot unless they put their plot open.
+> 💡 Tip: You must be friends with the host to join their home plot unless they put their plot on public.

 ---